After Your Trek

 Drag & drop your tab 2 content here

-Some highlights may include the porters singing, presentations and recalling the funny stories during the expedition.
+Some highlights may include the guides singing, presentations and recalling the funny stories during the expedition.

-We recommend you budget for approximately AU $60 for your dinner.
-The porters buffet meal and soft drinks are paid for by No Roads Expeditions.
-The Porters are asked not to have alcohol until after the dinner and presentations.
+The guides buffet meal and soft drinks are paid for by No Roads Expeditions.
+The guides are asked not to have alcohol until after the dinner and presentations.

-Please view more information on tipping the porters, and donations of clothing or equipment.
+Please view more information on tipping the guides, and donations of clothing or equipment.

 Drag & drop your tab 3 content here

-Note: The above mentioned tip is distributed to all the group porters, not to the personal porters.
-If you hired a personal porter and wish to give him a tip also, that will be at your discretion and you can give that tip directly to the personal porter.
+Note: The above mentioned tip is distributed to all the group guides, not to the personal guides.
+If you hired a personal guide and wish to give him a tip also, that will be at your discretion and you can give that tip directly to the personal guide.

 Please mention particular team members for good or bad performance to the Australian guide.

-The No Roads office in Melbourne does not collect items at the office to send to the porters.
-If you decide you wish to donate something to the porters or the people along the Kokoda Track we would highly recommend you consider supporting one of the projects of the No Roads Expeditions Foundation (NREF).
+The No Roads office in Melbourne does not collect items at the office to send to the guides.
+If you decide you wish to donate something to the guides or the people along the Kokoda Track we would highly recommend you consider supporting one of the projects of the No Roads Expeditions Foundation (NREF).
 You could also make a donation to the No Roads Education project.

 Exchanging Contact Details